jkbsc/qGCL-challenge/README.md

 The CP is efficient in that the random choices which are made in order to get to a result 0 <= c < N are all effective, none are wasted.

-The scripts in the bash and python folders are separate implementations of the algorithm.
+The scripts in the bash and python folders are several separate implementations of the algorithm.

+The python script 'nestedB' generalises the algorithm so that any integer 2 or greater can be used for the random selection.
+The basic algorithm chooses uniformly at random between two options.
+The generalisation chooses uniformaly at random between B options.

 The pdf contains my notes on the algorithm, based on the technologies discussed in Kaminski's 2019 PhD thesis [1]